MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 ### 4.1.
 Customize or localize texts

 You can easily provide your own resource strings if you'd like to localize the text displayed in the update dialog.
-Look at the string files [this resource file](https://github.com/Microsoft/mobile-center-sdk-ios/blob/develop/MobileCenterDistribute/MobileCenterDistribute/Resources/en.lproj/MobileCenterDistribute.strings).
-Use the same string name/key and specify the localized value to be reflected in the dialog in your own app resource files.
+Look at the string files [this strings file](https://github.com/Microsoft/mobile-center-sdk-ios/blob/develop/MobileCenterDistribute/MobileCenterDistribute/Resources/en.lproj/MobileCenterDistribute.strings).
+Use the same string name/key and specify the localized value to be reflected in the dialog in your own app strings files.

 ### 4.2.
 Customize the update dialog

-You can replace the default update dialog implementation by your own, thanks to a delegate.
+You can replace the default update dialog by implementing a delegate protocol.

 You need to register the delegate before starting the SDK by calling the following method: